osvaldoM/equation-solver/readme.md

 # Solution for mozdevz challenge from 2016

-I was still a student when I did this, so it probably has lots of mistakes and if contributions are welcome.
+I was still a student when I did this, so it probably has many naive mistakes and contributions are welcome.
 Nevertheless, it was lots of fun and it works.

 ---